oskarhs/AutoHist.jl/paper/paper.md

 Table: Implemented bin selection procedures so far.
 For methods with type=both, a regular and an irregular variant of the criterion is supported.

-We note that some automatic histogram selection rules have been implemented in Julia, typically as part of plotting libraries.
+We note that some automatic histogram selection rules have been implemented in Julia and in other programming languages, typically as part of plotting libraries.
-The `Plots.jl` package includes support for certain plug-in rules used in standard histograms, whereas the `StatsPlots.jl` library [@christ2023plots] provides functionality for plotting equal-area histograms.
+The `Plots.jl` package and the `hist` function from base R [@Rlanguage2025] includes support for some plug-in rules used to construct regular histograms, including Sturges'-, Scott's- and Freedman & Diaconis' rules.
+Pythons's `matplotlib` [@hunter2007matplotlib] implements regular L2 cross-validation in addition to the three aforementioned rules.
+In Julia, the `StatsPlots.jl` library [@christ2023plots] also includes an implementation of equal-area histograms.
-The `R` package `histogram` [@mildenberger2019histogram] supports some regular and irregular histogram methods, but their implementation covers fewer criteria than ours.
+The `R` package `histogram` [@mildenberger2019histogram] supports a wider range of more sophisticated regular and irregular histogram methods, but their implementation covers fewer criteria than ours.

 # Installation and usage